nwdigitalradio/n7nix/deviation/README.md

  -h, --help
         no arg, display this message
 ```
+* The script will run as long as the wavefile is playing.
+* You can stop the script at any time by hitting _ctrl-c_

-* Use should be able to run this without being root
+* Use should be able to run the script without being root
   * Make sure you are in groups gpio & audio

 ```bash